Challenging a Social Security Scotland benefit decision

 You appeal your case at an independent tribunal called the First-tier Tribunal (Social Security Chamber).

-You must appeal within 31 days of being told the result of your re-determination.
+You should appeal within 31 days of being told the result of your re-determination.

 If you miss the 31 day time limit, you may be able to make a late appeal if you’re within one year of the determination.
-You will also need the tribunal’s permission to make a late appeal.
+You'll need the tribunal’s permission to make a late appeal.

 If the re-determination decision isn’t made on time